 plan for transportation, placement, and use of all equipment, including instruments and props for all performances; and

 maintain and arrange transportation for all band trailers.

 Section 5.
+Fundraising Committee

+The Fundraising Committee shall:

+Organize fundraisers such as: the Fall BBQ, Dinner Plates, the Chesterfield County School District All-County Arts Festival Concessions, the Doughnut Sale, Bake Sales, Car Washes, Yard Sales, etc, and;

+Organize other fundraisers as designated by the Director of Bands or the Executive Board.

+Section 6.
+Events Committee

+The Events Committee shall:

+Organize events such as: the Band Camp cookout, the homecoming tailgate, hospitality for football games and band competitions, Fine Arts Teacher hospitality for the CCSD All-County Arts Fesitval, and the Band Banquet, and;

+Organize other events as designated by the Director of Bands or the Executive Board.

+Section 7.
 Other Committees Other committees may be raised and dissolved by the President as needed to fulfill the mission of the Band Boosters.